-- 7.5.1 Each test method carried out by an Approved Laboratory (and by any of its subcontracted laboratories) under REAL appointment must be initially validated for the specific test matrix (compost/digestate).
+- 6.6.1 Each test method carried out by an Approved Laboratory (and by any of its subcontracted laboratories) must be validated for the specific test matrix (compost/digestate).
 The responsibility for validating a test method and using appropriate validation approaches lies with the Approved Laboratory.
-Suitable approaches for method validation can be found in BS EN ISO/IEC 17025 - 7.5.2 The validation procedure should be documented and made available to REAL when requested at the time of an audit or during the term of appointment.
-An Approved

-Laboratory may seek advice from REAL regarding the validation of non-standard methods.
+Suitable approaches for method validation can be found in BS EN ISO/IEC 17025. - 6.6.2 The Approved Laboratory shall document the validation procedure and produce it to REAL when requested at the time of an audit or at any time during the Term. - 6.6.3 An Approved Laboratory may seek advice from REAL regarding the validation of nonstandard methods.

-7.6 Re-validation of test methods/procedures
+6.7 Re-validation of test methods/procedures

-- 7.6.1 An Approved Laboratory must re-validate the specified test methods it uses should there be a change to it (for example, a change to the test method specified in PAS 100 / PAS 110 or an improvement to the test method made by the method owner).
+- 6.7.1 An Approved Laboratory must re-validate the specified test methods it uses should there be a change to it (for example, a change to the test method specified in PAS 100 / PAS 110 or an improvement to the test method made by the method owner).
 The responsibility for validating the test method and using an appropriate validation method lies with the Approved Laboratory.
-See recommended procedures described in section 7.5. - 7.6.2 An Approved Laboratory must inform REAL every time it changes the analysis approach it uses to carry out a test method and, in such circumstances, it may be required to re-validate the test method. - 7.6.3 An Approved Laboratory may be required to take part in inter-laboratory trials as part of the re-validation of the test method or new equipment or, if appropriate, to take part in one or more PT programme testing rounds, as may be defined by REAL from time to time.
+See recommended procedures described in section 6.6. - 6.7.2 An Approved Laboratory must inform REAL every time it changes the analysis approach it uses to carry out a test method and, in such circumstances, it may be required to re-validate the test method. - 6.7.3 An Approved Laboratory may be required to take part in inter-laboratory trials as part of the re-validation of the test method or new equipment or, if appropriate, to take part in one or more PT programme testing rounds, as may be defined by REAL from time to time.